bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 ## Overview

-In this module, students learn the foundations of JavaScript, one of the three core technologies of web development.
+In this module, students learn the foundations of JavaScript, one of the three core technologies of web development (HTML, CSS, and JavaScript).
 While HTML is used for the content of a website and CSS is used for styling, JavaScript handles the computational logic.
 This module gives students a lot of practice with logical problem-solving, and it also introduces them to loops, conditionals, functions, and built-in JavaScript objects.
-These skills lend themselves to a solid understanding of JavaScript, and to other object-oriented programming languages as well.
+These skills will not only give students a solid understanding of JavaScript, they will allow them to more easily learn other object-oriented programming languages as well.

 In this week's virtual classes, you'll introduce **weekly algorithms**, which students will complete to help prepare for technical interviews.
 In terms of the module content, you will review conditional statements, iteration, functions, scope, objects, and the `this` keyword.